-- Use a minimum of five references. - At least three of the references should be scholarly, i.e., from peerreviewed academic journals. - All references are current and reputable. - The non-scholarly references may include the agency's in-house documents.
+- o A minimum of five sources; more are encouraged. - A minimum of three scholarly articles, i.e., from peer-reviewed academic journals; more are encouraged. - All sources are current and reputable. - o The non-scholarly sources may include the agency's in-house documents. - Personal communications are allowed but are in addition to the minimum of five sources. - No .coms, dictionary entries or Wikipedia articles.